Real or not? Bullpen means Yankees will win AL East, Darvish on the block

 Pitches 76-100: .793

-So knowing Sabathia usually starts tiring at this point, Girardi went to Chad Green, and maybe you don't much about him, but Green has been one of the season's most dominant relievers, ranking seventh among relievers with at least 25 innings in lowest wOBA allowed.
-Brad Miller hit a two-run, pinch-hit double, so the move didn't work -- but it was the right one.
+So knowing Sabathia usually starts tiring at this point, Girardi went to Chad Green.
+Maybe you don't much about him, but Green has been one of the season's most dominant relievers, ranking seventh among relievers with at least 25 innings in lowest wOBA allowed.
+Brad Miller hit a two-run, pinch-hit double, so the move didn't work -- but it was the right decision.
 Green also served up a home run to Corey Dickerson in the sixth inning.
-The rest of the pen shut the Rays offense down from there, with Aroldis Chapman going the final two innings.
+The rest of the pen shut the Rays' offense down from there, with Aroldis Chapman going the final two innings.

 That bullpen is why the Yankees can win the American League East.
 Look at where Yankees reliever ranks on that wOBA allowed list: